Cost of Living in Rhode Island

 Yes.
 According to Zumper, the average house rent in Providence is $1,400 for a single bedroom and $1660 for a two-bedroom, making it the 17th most expensive city in the country for rental costs.

 The ocean state boasts a progressive tax system with rates ranging from 3.75% to 5.99%.
 Rhode Island has both sales tax and statewide income tax.
-The maximum marginal rate applies to taxpayers earning more than $150,550 annually.

 Check the Rhode Island tax comparison table here.